Can’t stand the tags on your t-shirt? Won’t tolerate walking barefoot at the beach?

 Eventually, your child may be ready to knead the bread with the heel of his hand or roll the cookie dough between his palms.

-Keep in mind, these activities are meant to be enjoyable; there should be no pressure for the child to interact and engage outside of his comfort zone.
+Keep in mind, that these activities are meant to be enjoyable; there should be no pressure for the child to interact and engage outside of his comfort zone.

 Utilize utensils to interact with the ingredients until your child is ready to engage with his hands.